Fruit Ninja: Development and marketing

 In an interview with GameSpot, Phil Larsen, Chief Marketing Officer at Halfbrick discussed the development of Fruit Ninja.
 He stated, "We tried a lot of different channels [...] indie games, PSN, XBLA, [...] and we basically did a lot of research about what was happening on iPhone and made a game that worked out pretty well."
 He then spoke of the company's brainstorming process for new games and said "Fruit Ninja came as part of [that] process, but we identified it as something special [and] decided to fast-track it through."
 Luke Muscat, Lead Designer for Fruit Ninja stated that he felt the uniqueness of the touch screen platforms and the short development cycle further motivated Halfbrick to develop the game.

-The game was first released on April 21, 2010, for iPod Touch and iPhone devices.
-It was later released as Fruit Ninja HD on July 12, 2010, for the iPad.
-On September 17, 2010, Fruit Ninja was ported to Android OS devices.
-On November 2, 2010, an Arcade mode was announced for Fruit Ninja which adjusted gameplay dynamics.
+The game was first released on April 20, 2010, for iPod Touch and iOS devices.
+It was later as Fruit Ninja on May 13, 2010, it was ported to Android devices.
+It was later as Fruit Ninja on May 20, 2010, it was ported to Microsoft Windows, and Personal Computer devices.
+On July 9, 2010, Fruit Ninja HD was ported for the iPad devices.
+On July 9, 2010, an Arcade mode was announced for Fruit Ninja which adjusted gameplay dynamics.
 It was released two days later on November 4, 2010.
 In December 2010, Lite versions of Fruit Ninja and Fruit Ninja HD were released for iOS devices and serve as demo versions of the game.
 The game was also released for Windows Phone 7 on December 22, 2010.
 Phil Larsen stated that due to the quick-release nature of iOS applications that a different marketing strategy is required.
 "You could have a game rise to the top and fall off in three days.
 You want to get it up there at the right time and have the right backup plan to sustain it with updates and further press" he said.
 On January 21, 2011, an update was released for the Android version of the game which added Arcade mode, leaderboards, and an ice blade to the game.
 A Windows port of the game was launched in June 2011.
 A spin-off edition of the game titled Fruit Ninja: Puss in Boots, themed to the DreamWorks animated film, Puss in Boots was released on various devices.
 In March 2011, Halfbrick announced a Facebook port of the game entitled Fruit Ninja Frenzy.
 The free-to-play game port was published as a beta in April 2011, and Halfbrick described it as "60 second gameplay with many powerups, unlockables and achievements".
 The Facebook version received several updates and was available from November 18, 2012 until the game underwent sunset closure on November 30, 2013.
 In mid-2011, an amusement arcade version appeared titled Fruit Ninja FX.